Return to Index

 (Erythema Multiforme Minor; Erythema Multiforme Major)

-- Erythema multiforme major—rare, usually more severe, less likely go away on its own, and can be life threatening
+- Erythema multiforme major—rare, usually more severe, less likely go away on its own, and usually caused by medications

 - History of erythema multiforme

-- Virus (herpes infection is main cause in erythema multiforme minor)
+- Virus—herpes infection is the main cause in erythema multiforme minor

 - Non-steroidal anti-inflammatory drugs

 - Diptheria and tetanus vaccine

 - Smallpox vaccine

 Symptoms can vary from mild to severe.
 Both erythema multiforme minor and major cause skin lesions that:

 - Typically develop over 3-4 days, but at different times.
 Lesions will look different in various places of the body.